YeshwanthMotivity/DocuSense/README.md

 4. Dockerization: Containerize the application using Docker for a more seamless and portable deployment experience.

 ---

-### 🤝 Contact
+## 📬 Contact
-For suggestions or collaboration opportunities, feel free to reach out:
+For any questions or collaboration, feel free to reach out:

-Email: mudimalayeshwanthgoud@gmail.com
+Email: yeshwanth.mudimala@motivitylabs.com

+---